efiegel/reprise/README.md

 ```

 ### OpenAI Integration
-This project uses OpenAI's GPT-4o-mini model to automatically generate cloze deletions for your motifs.
+This project uses OpenAI  models to to generate content.
 To enable this feature:

 1. Copy the `.env.example` file to `.env`
 2. Add your OpenAI API key to the `.env` file
-3. Optionally change the model by setting `OPENAI_MODEL`

-If no API key is provided, the application will fall back to a simple default cloze deletion.

 ### Database migrations
 This project uses alembic for migrations.
 Run them from the console like so: